 Templates to Help You Create Your Policy

 The ability to test for underlying causes of impairment or identify whether a person is impaired is a controversial topic.
 Some experts advocate for eliminating drug testing, others advocate for assuring drug testing is equitable, while others focus on assuring drug testing policies are developed through the lens of recovery supportive workplaces.
 Some state and federal laws require drug testing or drug free workplace policies.
-We will provide additional resources and policies related to drug testing soon.

 Template to Help You Create Your Policy